Loading...

 1. Peel the potatoes, cut into 3–4 cm pieces, and parboil in salted water for 10-12 minutes until just tender but not fully cooked.
 Drain and set aside.

-3. Add the chopped onion and cook until golden brown (about 8–10 minutes).
+3. Add the onion with a pinch of salt and cook until golden brown (about 10–12 minutes).

-4. Stir in the ground coriander, turmeric, nutmeg, chilli powder, and cinnamon.
-Cook for 1–2 minutes until fragrant.
+4. Stir in the ground coriander, turmeric, nutmeg, chilli powder and cinnamon.
+Cook for 1–2 minutes until fragrant (adding a little water to prevent burning if needed).
 Optionally remove the whole cloves and cardamom pods.

-6. Cook for 20-25 minutes, stirring occasionally until the curry starts to thicken.
-Season with salt.
+7. Simmer for 15 minutes uncovered, stirring occasionally until the curry starts to thicken.
+Add splashes of water when needed.

-7. Add the parboiled potatoes, cover and simmer on low heat for 10 minutes, until the chicken is tender and the potatoes are fully cooked.
+8. Add the parboiled potatoes and simmer partially covered for a final 10-15 minutes, until the chicken is tender and the potatoes are fully cooked.

 Helpful notes